jehans8543/sep10-freedom-project/blog/entry03.md

 ## Skills

 ### Organization
 One of the most crucial skills that I learned during my time of synthesing is being able to organize.
 Since when it means to synthesize something it means to make or combine two or more things.
-And you might be wondering how this might to relate to organizaiton, since when you are synthesizing you are organizing information that is similar to one another.
+And you might be wondering how this might to relate to organizaiton, since when you are synthesizing you are organizing information that is **similar** to one another.
+For example, when I had to synthesize the hardware section of my reserach, I realized that all my reserach related to security, whether it be social secury or other types of security.
+One way or another all my information connected to security, and I was able to organize it into one group, therefore being able to synthesize it.

+### Comprehension
+Even though this is not english class, one of the main skills that I learned during this part of my journey is to _learn how to comprehend_.
+Meaning learning how to comprehend the information that you take in, and being able to make your own ideas and inferences from it.
+While I was reseraching on what sort of innovation I should create.
+I had to read articles talking about different problems that we have in the government, from those articles I had to **comprehend** the problems that are current.
+And after comprehending those current problems I had to make ideas and inferences on what sort of innovations that I could be able to create that can solve the problem that I curently have on my hands.